JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

 6. library-core/src/test/java/com/library/util/ValidationUtilTest.java

 java.util.regex.Pattern is immutable and thread-safe — perfect candidate for reuse (Item 6).
 Compiling a regex is expensive; matching is cheap.

+7. library-core/src/test/java/com/library/core/MemberLoanTest.java

+Item 7 warns that "whenever a class manages its own memory, the programmer should be alert for memory leaks."
+A Member managing a list of borrowed books is managing memory — so we must null out or remove obsolete references.
+In ArrayList, remove() already nulls the last element in the internal array (OpenJDK implementation), so no extra nulling needed.
+But if we used a fixed-size array or stack, we’d need to explicitly null the slot (as in Bloch’s Stack example).